Zyphra/TemporalMemoryDataset/README.md

 ```

 ## Test Data
 The test data consists of three directories, each containing test questions and answers for a different type of test: time based query test, time+content based query test, and ambiguous time-based query test.
 The time and ambiguous time tests are further split into sub-types (see article for details).
 Questions and answers for each test (sub-)type is stored in a json file.
-Each json file contains a dictionary with a key for each file number (file_n), which retrieves a list of dictionaries, where each dictionaries stores versions of a question and a list of the response numbers that the question is referring to.
+Each json file contains a dictionary with a key for each file number ('file_n'), which retrieves a list of dictionaries, where each dictionary stores versions of a question and a list of the response numbers that the question is referring to.

 To retrieve the test questions for the, e.g., 'date', time-based test into a python script clone the repository then from the base directory run
 ```python